 What is realistic for you?

-The problem with workaholics, particularly when they are your boss, is that they may not realise firstly that they are workaholics and secondly that not everyone else wants to work as hard as they do if they are comparing themselves to other executives in the organisation, fair enough.
+The problem with workaholics, particularly when they are your boss, is that they may not realise they are workaholics.
+Secondly, not everyone else wants to work as hard as they do if they compare themselves to other executives in the organisation, fair enough.

 I’ve always said it is essential to match your work style with your boss, but at the same time, you must think about your preferred work style and how it might complement your manager’s.
 For instance, if you are racing through work to keep up with their demands, but you prefer a more systematic approach, you might end up making mistakes which they will undoubtedly pick you upon.

-When it comes to working for a workaholic, you have to think long and hard about your circumstances and what is realistic for your situation.
+When working for a workaholic, you have to think long and hard about your circumstances and what is realistic for your situation.

 Try to get as much work done in your working hours.